 The Shop Management Dashboard

-Thankfully, after much public lobbying from sellers, Etsy made it easier for sellers to manage their inventory with the Shop Manager area - introduced way back in 2017.
+Time for a bit of a history lesson.
+Back in the day, Etsy only had a very rudimentary set of tools available for sellers to track their shop activity.
+Thankfully, after much public lobbying from sellers, Etsy finally made it easier for sellers to manage their inventory with the Shop Manager area - introduced in 2017.

 The dashboard provides Etsy sellers with a range of features that include: